Bridging the $\mu$Hz gap in the gravitational-wave landscape with binary resonance

 which is the energy density in GWs per logarithmic frequency bin, normalised relative to the critical energy density of the Universe, $\rho_\mathrm{c}\equiv3H_0^2/(8\uppi G)$.
-In a companion paper\cite{Blas:2021mpc} we derive the drift vector and diffusion matrix for a binary immersed in a Gaussian SGWB; both can be written as linear combinations of the SGWB intensity at each of the binary's harmonic frequencies,
+In a companion paper~\cite{Blas:2021mpc} we derive $D^{(1)}_i$ and $D^{(2)}_{ij}$ for a binary immersed in a Gaussian SGWB; both can be written as linear combinations of the SGWB intensity at the binary's harmonic frequencies,

-with coefficients $\mathcal{A}_{n,i}$, $\mathcal{B}_{n,ij}$ that are essentially geometrical factors, encoding the tensorial pattern of the GW perturbations and the shape and orientation of the elliptical orbit.
-These coefficients are typically largest for the lowest few harmonics $n=1,2,3,\ldots$, although binaries on very eccentric orbits ($e\gtrsim0.9$) can also have significant contributions from very high harmonics, $n=\order{100}$.
-Note that the drift vector also includes a deterministic term $V_i$ which accounts for the binary's evolution in the absence of the SGWB.
+Note that the drift vector also includes a deterministic term $V_i$ accounting for the binary's evolution in the absence of the SGWB.
 This includes relativistic effects such as the precession of the pericentre $\omega$ and the decay of the period $P$ and eccentricity $e$ due to radiation of GWs, which are particularly important to capture in the case of binary pulsars.
-Explicit expressions for these are given in the companion paper.\cite{Blas:2021mpc}

-Armed with these coefficients, we calculate the evolution of the DF of a given binary assuming a particular SGWB spectrum.
-We set the initial conditions for this evolution by assuming the orbital elements are initially ``sharp'' (i.e. known exactly), such that the DF is a six-dimensional Dirac delta function.
-Equation~\eqref{eq:fpe} then specifies how this sharp distribution diffuses and drifts from its initial position over time.
-This gives us a probabilistic model for the osculating elements, which we use to calculate the likelihood of the observed orbit, and thereby make statistical inferences about the intensity of the SGWB at the binary's harmonic frequencies.